nation3/nationcred-datasets/nationcred/README.md

   A Nation3 Citizen's NationCred score week by week.

+- `output/nationcred-scores.csv`

+  A list of last week's NationCred score and accumulated NationCred score of each citizen.

 - `output/nationcred-active-citizens.csv`

   Contains a list of Ethereum addresses belonging to _active_ Nation3 Citizens, week by week.